t-bonatti/api-doc/README.md

     "payer_cpf_cnpj": "73677801400",
     "transfers": [
        {
-        "id": 5483, #caso queira editar uma transferência dentro do lote "value": 25.0,
+        "id": 5483, #if you want to edit a transfer within the batch "value": 25.0,
         "integration_id": 2,
         "destination_bank_account": {